 A Yemenite table; celebration in Georgia.
 See images of Passover tables around the world.

 For more information on global diversity of Passover celebrations, check out these books:

 Abadi, Jennifer Felicia.
 2018.
 Too Good to Passover: Sephardic & Judeo-Arabic Seder Menus and Memories from Africa, Asia and Europe.
 Jennifer Abadi.

 Kurshan, Ilana.
 2008.
 Why Is This Night Different from All Other Nights?: “The Four Questions” Around the World.
 Schocken.

 Lowenstein, Steven.
 2000.
 The Jewish Cultural Tapestry: International Jewish Folk Traditions.
 Oxford University Press.

 Ochs, Vanessa.
 2020.
 The Passover Haggadah: A Biography.
 Princeton University Press.

 Raphael, Chaim.
 1993.
 A Feast of History: The Drama of Passover through the Ages.
 Reprint edition.
 Bnai Brith International.

 Spiegel, Murray, and Rickey Stein.
 2013.
 300 Ways to Ask the Four Questions.
 Second edition.
 Spiegel-Stein Publishing.

-If you wish to express gratitude for this multitude of materials, you can donate to the documentation of endangered Jewish languages.
+If you wish to express gratitude for the multitude of materials on the Jewish Language website, you can donate to support the documentation of endangered Jewish languages.